-The selection program is a two-phase process, consisting of Phase I: board review of the application, and Phase II: one-week field evaluation.
+The selection program is a two-phase process, consisting of Phase I -- board review of the application -- and Phase II, a one-week field evaluation.
 The selection process screens an applicant for mental fortitude and physical capabilities, while preparing officers for future duties as a STO.
 This program reduces the training attrition rate by ensuring that officers selected are equipped to succeed in the specific mental and physical challenges of the STO training pipeline.

 Be sure to get the latest news about the U.S. military, as well as critical info about how to join and all the benefits of service.
 Subscribe to Military.com and receive customized updates delivered straight to your inbox.